4elta/recon/documentation/architecture.md

 In case the service was identified as a web service, the following additional variables are available:

-* `hostname`: this holds the host's DNS name, or its IP address
+* `hostname`: this holds either the host's DNS name or, as a fallback, its IP address
 * `scheme`: this is either `http` or `https`

 ## analyzer